maniospas/Blombly/docs/basics/blocks.md

 Blombly mixes positional arguments and code execution by separating the two with double doubledots (`::`) inside the call parenthesis.
-These also require whitespaces before and after them.
+These also require whitespaces before and after.
+Positional arguments are created first from the calling scope, so further argument generation can modify them.

 ```java
 // main.bb